Roland29/aws-certification/saa-c03/IAM/README.md

 ---
 ## AWS Directory Services
 - Managed Microsoft AD
+  - Microsoft Windows Server Active Directory (AD), managed by AWS
+  - \> 5000 user
+  - trust relationships
 - AD Connector
   - Just a proxy to on-prem AD
+  - simply connects your existing on-premises Active Directory to AWS
 - Simple AD
+  - subset of the features offered by AWS Managed
+  - does not support features such as trust relationships with other domains
+  - less than 5000 user
+- Amazon Cloud Directory
+  - cannot use it to establish trust relationships with other domains on the on-premises infrastructure

 ---
 ## AWS Control Tower